Size Scales of the Universe at Home

 At a scale of 1/3.55×1017, the Human radio bubble would be the size of this room, and the Oort cloud would be the size of this model.

 The origin of the Oort cloud is explained by the Nice model, a computer model that also explains most of the other features of the Solar system.
 In this model, Neptune began in an orbit between Saturn and Uranus, and there were a much larger number of Pluto-like objects beyond Uranus.
 These objects gradually acquired elliptical orbits like that of Halley's comet through gravitational interactions with the large planets, causing the latter to drift outward in their orbits.
-When interacting with Jupiter, the small bodies were put into orbits that take them out to a very large aphelion (in the area called the Oort cloud) and remain there because their interaction with the other large planets cause the aphelion to grow as well.
+When interacting with Jupiter, the small bodies were put into orbits that take them out to a very large aphelion (in the area called the Oort cloud) and remain there because their interaction with the other large planets cause their perihelion to grow as well.

 Scattered disc and Kuiper belt